emmanueldeletang/chat-withdataextractfromargus/README.md

 - don't forget to have the model openAI one text-embbeding and one GPT4-o  ..

 ## Demo script
-- Open "cosmosddbnosql.ipynb" python notebook
+- Open "Argusconnect.ipynb" python notebook
-- Create the database in your Cosmosdb account , and be sure the features Vector Search for NoSQL API (preview) is turn on , if you turn on , you may wait several minutes to execute the code
+- Connect inside the .env to the ARGUS Cosmosdb account , and be sure the features Vector Search for NoSQL API (preview) is turn on , if you turn on , you may wait several minutes to execute the code
 - Run the cells to create create the container and populate the Cosmos DB database with different data
 - The last cell launch Gradio UI
 - if you ingest the samples who are in argus repository  :